Namelecc/phalanx/README.md

 cheat_detected_games.py: Finds all of someone's cheat detected games and gives you the game IDs.

 botter_scan.py: Scans someone for botted games in a given variant and speed.
 Calculates a coefficient for each game based on acpl, move time standard deviation, and totalTime (a combination of starting time and increment).
+Lower coefficients are more suspcicious.
+Returns 30 lowest coefficient games.
 Still in early stages of development.

 The contributions in here are not representative of actual dev team contributions: those contributions are in a private dev repo.